 Home fully equipped with the EAUTARCIE system.

 Because the house is situated in an area serviced by centralized sewerage, communal authorities ordered that the TRAISELECT system be put out of service, and the house connected to the sewers.
-The said sewer – in the absence of a sanitation plant – discharges its effluent into the river, without any treatment.
-After a lot of bureaucratic red tape, the purification system was unofficially tolerated, tentatively.
+Said sewer – in the absence of a sanitation system – discharged its effluent into the river, without any treatment.
+After a lot of bureaucratic red tape, the TRAISELECT treatment system was unofficially tolerated, tentatively.
 One problem with the set-up: the difficulty to infiltrate the effluent into the soil due to the water table’s very close proximity to the ground (the house was built in a flood plain).

-The planted soilbox filter can be seen next to the constructed wetland, after completion
+The planted soilbox filter can be seen next to the wetland's finishing treatment pond, after completion

 Home not connected to centralized sewerage or water supply networks.